Gerald Mahan: Work

 Mahan was recognized for his pioneering work.
-He was elected as a fellow of the American Physical Society (1974), member of the National Academy of Sciences (1995), American Academy of Arts and Sciences (2005), foreign member of the Royal Society of Arts and Sciences - Göteborg, Sweden (2008), and Erasmus Mundas Lecturer of the European Union (2011).
+He was elected as a fellow of the American Physical Society (1974), member of the National Academy of Sciences (1995), American Academy of Arts and Sciences (2005), foreign member of the Royal Society of Arts and Sciences in Gothenburg, Sweden (2008), and Erasmus Mundas Lecturer of the European Union (2011).
 He received an honorary doctorate from Chalmers University, Goteborg Sweden in 2016.